 To maintain my skills I alternate my work on a project by project basis.

 As part of my artistic professional development I returned to playing the piano to train in blues, jazz and pop in order to support my tap dance.
 This then led to me developing as a musician and arranger alongside my tap dancing.
 I was encouraged to try different instruments and often played drums as well as piano, vocals and tap dancing.

 In 2012 I completed a Diploma in Jazz and Popular Music Studies at Goldsmiths College.
 Since then I’ve also been encouraged to return to playing the violin which I had originally studied for six years until I was fifteen.
 I’m now part of an amateur string ensemble and recently joined Goldsmiths [big] String Orchestra.
 With my piano I occasionally “dep” for the community band, WTW Big Band.
 I have also performed at the Royal Festival Hall in the Mirth Control band of WOW Orchestra.

 Over the years the main challenge has been in deciding which skills to maintain and which to let go and I have come to appreciate that I have been very fortunate to have the gift of learning and excelling in new skills quickly.
 But it’s the additional combination of motivation, dedication and self-discipline that has led to my portfolio of talents which include tap dance, aerial circus arts, acting, physical theatre, singing, piano, violin and percussion.
-I continue to work freelance as a web coder in between creative projects.
+I continue to maintain working as a web coder for digital marketing agencies.

 With every new project comes a new challenge and this is one of the reasons I love what I do.
 The greatest gift is having a passion for living.